Roderic Ai Camp

 Roderic Ai Camp (born 1945) is an American academic specialized in Mexican studies.
 He is a frequent consultant to international media including the BBC, The New York Times, The Wall Street Journal, National Public Radio, and was once a contributing editor to Microsoft Encarta.

-He has briefed several institutions, including the United States House of Representatives, the U.S. Senate Committee on Foreign Relations, and at least five U.S. ambassadors to Mexico for the U.S. Department of State.
+He has briefed several institutions, including the United States House of Representatives, the U.S. Senate Committee on Foreign Relations, and at least five U.S. ambassadors to Mexico for the U.S. Department of State as well as the Department of Defense, War and Naval Colleges in the United States and in Mexico.
 Currently, he is the Philip McKenna Professor of the Pacific Rim at Claremont McKenna College, in California, United States.

+He has also served as a consultant to major international media outlets and has received the Order of the Aztec Eagle, the highest distinction awarded by the Mexican government to a foreign national.
+He has interviewed eight Mexican Presidents serving from 1932 to 2012.

 Biography

 Camp was born in Colfax, Washington, to Ortho O. Camp, a small businessman, and Helen Camp, a counselor.
-He has served as a sergeant in the U.S. Marine Corps.
 He and his wife, librarian Emily Ellen Morse married October 1, 1966.
 They have two children: Christopher and Alexander.

 Camp graduated with both a bachelor's degree (1963–66) and a master's degree in International Affairs (1966–67) from George Washington University and completed a doctorate degree in Comparative Politics and History at the University of Arizona (1967–70).
 He tracks his interest in Mexican topics back to his years growing up among Mexican immigrants in Orange, a small citrus farming community outside Los Angeles.

-He started his academic career at Central College in Iowa and later joined the Department of Political Science at Tulane University in 1991.
-He has also worked as a visiting scholar at El Colegio de México, as a fellow and member of the advisory board of the Mexico Institute at the Woodrow Wilson International Center for Scholars, and as an adjunct fellow of the Mexico Program at the Center for Strategic and International Studies in Washington, D.C.
-Over the course of his studies he has received a Fulbright Fellowship on three occasions, two major grants from the William and Flora Hewlett Foundation, and a Howard Heinz Foundation fellowship.

-On 15 October 2009, Camp received a Doctor of Humane Letters honorary degree from St. Olaf College.

-In September, 2017, he received the Order of the Aztec Eagle Medal, the highest award the Mexican government can award a foreigner, for his contributions to Mexicans and Mexico.

-In 2017, he became a Global Scholar, Woodrow Wilson International Center for Scholars, Smithsonian Institution.
+In recognition of his scholarly contributions, he was awarded an honorary Doctorate in Humane Letters from St. Olaf College in 2009.
+During the early phase of his career, he also served in the United States Marine Corps Reserve (1970–1976), attaining the rank of sergeant.